Serle Court "is in so many ways the top chancery and commercial fraud chambers in the country"

 Akhmedova v Akhmedov [2018] EWFC 23:

-Dakis Hagen QC appeared for the applicant in Akhmedova v Akhmedov [2018] EWFC 23 in which the High Court, as part of satisfaction of England's largest divorce award, transferred to the applicant ownership of a superyacht allegedly worth $487m, pierced the corporate veil of a Leichtenstein anstalt, set aside a number of dispositions under s.
-423 of the Insolvency Act 1986 and extended a worldwide freezing order.
+In Akhmedova v Akhmedov [2018] EWFC 23, Dakis Hagen QC represented the wife in a case in which Mr Justice Haddon-Cave, as part of satisfaction of England's largest divorce award, transferred to her ownership of a superyacht allegedly worth $487m, pierced the corporate veil of a Liechtenstein anstalt, set aside a number of dispositions under section 423 of the Insolvency Act 1986 and extended a worldwide freezing order.

 Please click here to view the judgment.